Sarasota Schools employees undergo mental health awareness training

 “Many are electing to take multiple online sessions to broaden their knowledge base,” she added.
 “Our district truly cares about connecting with students and families to address mental and behavioral health concerns as compassionately and efficiently as possible.”

-The district introduced the online At-Risk for Elementary School Educators, Middle School Educators and High School Educators components to its employees Aug.
+The district introduced the online At-Risk for elementary school, middle school and high school educators components to its employees Aug.
 14.

 As of Aug.
 21, Sarasota County had logged 3,945 employees who completed the required online module.